Last Updated on March 6, 2026

 - No Penalty for Late Tax Payment: TDS deductions mean that taxpayers do not have to pay penalties for late payment of taxes since part of their tax liability is already paid to the government.

-- Discourages Tax Evasion: By its nature of collecting TDS termed at the place of source, it brings forth more transparency relating the taxpayer’s income and avoids evasion from taxes thus enhancing the good tax administration and resulting in economic stability.
+- Discourages Tax Evasion: By its nature of collecting TDS at the place of source, it brings forth more transparency relating to the taxpayer’s income and avoids evasion from taxes, thus enhancing good tax administration and resulting in economic stability.

 - Publicises Tax Deduction Proofs: The forms of TDS deductions are mentioned in Form 26AS, the comprehensive taxation payment statement against which you could verify and reconcile your income tax dues.